Marie Thérèse Coincoin

-Marie Thérèse Coincoin, (Note: The identification of Marie Thérèse Coincoin as Marie Thérèse Metoyer is a misnomer.
-At no point in her life did she use this name.
-All documents that she created identify her by the surname Coincoin (or a variant spelling of that name).
-Only one document during her lifetime assigned her the name Metoyer and that document was created by a Washington, D.C. land office official who had no personal knowledge of her.
-In 1806, her son Pierre Metoyer, traveled to the U.S. land office at Opelousas, Louisiana, to file a claim on her behalf, calling her "his mother, Marie Thérèse, free negresse" (no surname).
-When the paperwork was submitted to Washington, a case label was created for the file, whereon the son's surname was assigned to her.
-See Claim B2146, Marie Thérèse, free Negresse, 1806 document filed under OPEL: May 1794 (the date of the Spanish patent), Opelousas Notarial Records, Louisiana State Archives, Baton Rouge; and Serial Patent 437,269, Marie Thérèse Metoyer, RG 49, National Archives; Mills, "Marie Thérèse Coincoin (1742–1816): Slave, Slave Owner, and Paradox," discusses these records in greater detail.) born as Coincoin (with no surname), also known as Marie Thérèse dite Coincoin, and Marie Thérèse Métoyer, (August 1742 - 1816) was a planter, slave owner, and businesswoman at the colonial Louisiana outpost of Natchitoches (later known as Natchitoches Parish).
+Marie Thérèse dite Coincoin, also known Marie Thérèse Métoyer (born Coincoin with no surname; August 1742 - 1816), was a planter, slave owner, and businesswoman at the colonial Louisiana outpost of Natchitoches, later known as Natchitoches Parish.

 A Louisiana Creole of color, Coincoin was born into slavery.
 Her freedom was purchased in 1778 by Claude Thomas Pierre Métoyer, with whom she had a long liaison and ten children.
 She and her descendants established the historical community of Isle Brevelle of Créoles of color along the Cane River, including what is said to be the first church founded by free people of color for their own use, St. Augustine Parish Church, Natchez, Louisiana.
 The church is included as a notable site on the Louisiana African American Heritage Trail.

 Early life and family

 Coincoin's family was enslaved by the Louisiana French Natchitoches post's founder and commandant, Chevalier Louis Juchereau de St. Denis.
 She was born as Coincoin in 1742 in Natchitoches (later known as Natchitoches Parish).
 Her parents were François and Marie Françoise, she was the fourth of eleven children.

 As children, Coincoin and her sister Marie Louise ditte were trained in pharmacology and nursing.
 By these skills the women earned a livelihood after gaining freedom through manumission as adults.
 Their other nine siblings would remain enslaved at various colonial posts from Natchitoches to Pensacola.